-Responsibilities of all Staff
+Responsibilities of ALL Staff

 All members of staff are given training into the school's arrangements for risk assessments and health and safety.
 Specialist training is given to those whose work requires it, such as the EVC training (Education Visits Coordinator).
 However, staff are responsible for taking reasonable care of their own safety, together with that of pupils and visitors.
 They are responsible for cooperating with the Headteacher and other members of the SLT in order to comply with their health and safety duties.
-All members of staff are responsible for reporting any risks or defects via the school portal.
+All members of staff are responsible for reporting any risks or defects.